cfsb618/Harry-Plotter/Readme.md

 Data organised in columns
 ![](/readme_imgs/data_in_columns.png)

+At least for .numbers files, it is good practice to name every column so they can be selected easily.

 ### Operate script:
 Best is to use script with jupyter lab.
-Cells in the notebook, where the wizard needs to take action, are assigned with "Cast:" all other cells can just be activated without the need for aciton.
+Cells in the notebook, where the wizard needs to take action, are assigned with "Cast:" all other cells can just be activated without the need for action.
-Hint: it is a good idea to use Shitf+Enter to jump through the script
+Hint: it is a good idea to use Shift+Enter to jump through the script

-To adjust all the variables like marker and linestyle for each dataset, copy the settings with the indicated buttom for each dataset, then adjust accordingly
+To adjust all the variables like marker and linestyle for each dataset, copy the settings with the indicated button for each dataset, then adjust accordingly.

 ![](readme_imgs/specify_ydata_props.png)